GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 3. Navigate to the "File" menu and select "Import".
 Choose "Other" from the options.
 4. Select the specific format of the database you want to import (e.g., Ecospold, Excel, ILCD, SimaPro CSV, or JSON-LD).

-Here some notes on specific formats, be aware that this is not an exhaustive guidance but provides just some key aspects:
+Here are some notes on specific formats, be aware that this is not an exhaustive guidance but provides just some key aspects:

 - For **SimaPro CSV files**, add a flow in the window and optionally select a [flow mapping file](./mapping_validation.md).
 If you are importing multiple CSV files without a mapping file, import all the CSV files together to ensure correct mapping.